Trolling Stone: The greatest hits of Nixon-loving Trump confidante Roger Stone

 Here are 10 highlights from Stone's notorious career:

-1. the Nixon tattoo
+1. The Nixon tattoo

 Stone got his start in political trickery while he was a student at George Washington University.
 Stone donated money to the campaign of Pete McCloskey, Nixon's rival in the 1972 Republican primary, but he made the donation in the name of the Young Socialist Alliance and sent the receipt to a Rhode Island newspaper.
 The scam was unearthed during a Watergate-related congressional hearing a year later, costing Stone his staff position with Kansas Sen. Bob Dole.